 I did a bit of research to find out what the best temperature is for roasting boneless skinless chicken thighs.
 A few reputable sources indicated that 425F for about 20-25 minutes is the best bet for locking in moisture and flavor.
-Roasting them fast in a hot oven is the key to not drying them out, basically.
+Chicken thighs become tender at 175F, which is higher than the 165F you may be used to for chicken breasts.

 Hope you enjoy this easy roasted chicken thighs recipe!

 - Simple Homemade Honey Mustard Dressing (Dairy-free)

 - Grainy Mustard Potato Salad

 - Creamy Dijon Rosemary Chicken